maibennett/sta235/exampleSite/content/bookmarks.en.md

 - [Regression Models with Multiple Regressors](https://www.econometrics-with-r.org/6-rmwmr.html) by C. Hanck et al. (2020), from their book *Introduction to Econometrics with R*
 	- It also includes some R resources!

+## Machine Learning

+- ["Hands-On Machine Learning"](https://bradleyboehmke.github.io/HOML/) by B. Boehmke & B. Greenwell (2020). *Note: Great resource to see different packages for bagging, random forests, and boosting, beyond what we have seen in class!*

 ## Answer to some questions

 Questions some time arise either in class or on the JITTs.
 Here, I'll leave some information that might be useful